Kev’s Review of the La Marzocco Linea Mini

 Buy an iPhone

 So if you’re an Android user, you may want to consider switching to iPhone on your next upgrade.
-To anyone else, it would seem utter lunacy to decide to let your coffee brewing device dictate whether you’re an android or iPhone user, but I think most home baristas reading this will be nodding their head and agreeing with me that they’d do this if it suggests being able to have the additional control over the LMLM that the app offers.
+To anyone else, it would seem utter lunacy to decide to let your coffee brewing equipment dictate whether you’re an android or iPhone user, but I think most home baristas reading this will be nodding their head and agreeing with me that they’d do this if it suggests being able to have the additional control over the LMLM that the app gives.

 Get naked…

-The second advantage is a little of a double-edged sword for me, if I’m honest, but I do think it’s an advantage overall, and that is the visual indication of anything that might be going wrong with the shot.
-With bottomless portafilters you can see the very smallest of channels, as “spurters” along with other vidual clues such as when the initial drips start, what pattern is formed, multiple espresso coffee streams and so on.
+The second advantage is a bit of a double-edged sword for me, if I’m honest, but I do think it’s an advantage overall, and that is the visual indication of anything that might be going wrong with the shot.
+With bottomless portafilters you can see the really smallest of channels, as “spurters” along with other vidual clues such as when the initial drips start, what pattern is formed, multiple espresso coffee streams and so on.

 Shot Timer